What is a Small Company? – Meaning & Explanation Under Companies Act, 2013

 1. Low profitability and revenue:

-Generally, a small company earns revenue and profit lower when compared with large or multinational entities.
-This majorly depends on the type of business they are involved in.
+Generally, a small company earns revenue and profit at a lower rate when compared with large or multinational entities.
+This mainly depends on the type of business they are involved in.
 But a lower revenue can never be considered as having lower profitability as for this type of business, the profit margin might be higher

 2. Fewer employees: